 Hummingbirds are the primary birds that play a role in pollination in North America.
 Their long beaks and tongues draw nectar from tubular flowers.
 Pollen is carried on both their beaks and feathers.
 Regions closer to the tropics, with warmer climates, boast the largest number of hummingbird species and the greatest number of native plants to support their need for food.
 A number of hummingbirds spend the summer in British Columbia.
-Anna's Hummingbirds (Calypte anna) have the northern most year round range and are a common site in the winter in coastal
+Rufuous's humminbirds are a common site to the northern coast of BC as they migrate during the winter to breed.